WLBR: History

 WLBR flipped from classic hits to conservative talk on March 15, 2022.

 It was announced on October 12, 2022, that Forever Media planned to sell 34 stations, including WLBR and WFVY, to State College-based Seven Mountains Media for $17.375 million.
 The deal closed on January 1, 2023.

 On November 30, 2023, after a one-year hiatus, WLBR again began playing a 24/7 Christmas music format, with local and national news continuing to air on the station.
 WLBR also switched from NBC News Radio to CBS News Radio, marking the third affiliation switch for the station since 2020.
 On January 1, 2024, WLBR began stunting with a "wheel of formats", changing hourly with the temporary formats including adult contemporary (previously used by its FM sister station, WFVY) as "Easy 1270", disco as "Disco 1270", oldies as "Hippie 1270", all-Elvis Presley as "1270 The King", and alternative rock as "1270 The Alternative".
 On January 3, 2024, the station returned to a classic hits format, while in the process, launching an FM simulcast on 99.7 under the WiLBuR 99.7 branding.
+In May of 2026, following the demise of CBS News Radio, the station switched back to NBC News Radio.

 The station was also one of the longest-tenured affiliates of the Philadelphia Phillies Radio Network.
 In 2024, the station opted not to renew its radio affiliation with the Phillies, citing a rate increase by the team.